reactos/reactos/reactos/lib/sdk/crt/README.txt

 TODO List:
 Implement the remaining functions that are commented out in the .def file Update source code headers for the license information.
-Compleate the W32API conversion for all source files.
+Complete the W32API conversion for all source files.
 Write a decent regression test suite.
 Convert all C++ style comments to C style comments.
 ????